-Sneak some goodness into your sweet treats with these delicious spinach banana muffins.
+Sneak some goodness into your sweet treats with these delicious green smoothie muffins with spinach and banana.
 These low sugar muffins are simple to make and packed full of healthy ingredients.
-Kids and adults of all ages love these green monster muffins!
+Kids and adults of all ages love these muffins!

 Table of Contents